Kiwi Chow: Career

 Since his graduation, Kiwi Chow has participated in different processes of film production, including as a continuity supervisor, editor, and assistant director.
 Since 2005, he has been working as a guest lecturer at the Hong Kong Academy for Performing Arts.
 In 2013, his first feature-length film A Complicated Story had its world premiere at the Hong Kong International Film Festival.
 His most successful and well-known film Ten Years won the Best Film Award at the 35th Hong Kong Film Awards.
 He released his third feature-length film Beyond the Dream in 2020.
-It was among the top ten highest-grossing films in Hongkong that year.
+It was among the top ten highest-grossing films in Hong Kong that year.

 In 2021, Chow's new film Revolution of Our Times, a documentary about the 2019–2020 Hong Kong protests, was invited to be shown in the "Special Screening" section of the 2021 Cannes Film Festival.
 This film also won the Golden Horse Award for Best Documentary in 2021.